 Double the rockers, double the tattoos, quadruple the ladies.

-When Good Charlotte first broke out on the music scene in 2000, the twin brothers Joel and Benji Madden at the center of punk band sang all about the unrelatable woes and superficial values of celebrities in Hollywood in "Lifestyles of the Rich & Famous."
+When Good Charlotte first broke out on the music scene in 2000, the twin brothers at the punk band's center, Joel and Benji Madden, sang all about the unrelatable woes and superficial values of celebrities in Hollywood in "Lifestyles of the Rich & Famous."

-The song would become their first hit and—in an ironic twist—make them card-holding members of the rich and the famous, complete with their own A-list celebrity wives at their respective sides: Joel has been married to Nicole Richie for eight years and Benji wed Cameron Diaz in 2015.
+The song would become their first hit and—in an ironic twist—make them card-holding members of the rich and the famous, complete with their own A-list celebrity wives at their respective sides: Joel has been married to Nicole Richie for a decade and Benji wed Cameron Diaz in 2015.

-Ah yes, it would be such a cliché and classic "sellout" tale if the Maddens, who turn 40 on March 11, weren't such supportive, loyal and private husbands, a far cry from the playboy personas they had over a decade ago.
+Ahh yes, it would be such a cliché and classic "sellout" tale if the Maddens, who turn 42 on March 11, weren't such supportive, loyal and private husbands, a far cry from the playboy personas they had more than 20 years ago.

 Joel's first serious Hollywood romance was one that garnered a lot of attention, as it was with Disney Channel star Hilary Duff.
 The couple's eight-year age gap raised eyebrows, especially because the Lizzie McGuire starlet was just 16 when they first began dating, though they didn't publicly confirm their romance until later on.

-"You're automatically prejudging us because Joel has tattoos or I have blond hair," Hil told the magazine, "he has tattoos so he's bad, I smile all the time so I'm perfect."
+"You're automatically prejudging us because Joel has tattoos or I have blond hair," Hilary told the magazine.
+"He has tattoos so he's bad, I smile all the time, so I'm perfect."

 Madden added, "[People] think I'm this crazy guy.
 I went to the ATM and this lady backed away, and Hilary asked me, 'What is it like when someone scoots away because they're scared?'
 I never notice it, she notices it for me."